Physical Therapy for Parkinson’s Disease

 There isn’t any one particular shoulder pain treatment because the type of help you need depends on what type of shoulder injury you have.

-Dislocated shoulder.
-If you have a dislocated shoulder, it must be put back into the socket as quickly as possible to prevent complications.
-The most common treatment is called a closed reduction or manipulation.
 This must be done in the emergency department because it’s easy to cause more injury if you try it yourself.
 The doctor, with help from another health care professional, physically moves your arm and shoulder back into the right position.

 It is a painful procedure, so you will likely need sedation beforehand.
 Once the shoulder is back in place, you’ll need to wear a sling to keep it there and to keep your arm from pulling on your shoulder, so it doesn’t dislocate again.
 Ice and over-the-counter pain relievers may help with the pain.
 You will also likely need physical therapy.

 A physical therapist will help you move your arm so that your shoulder doesn’t get too stiff.
 Therapy also helps strengthen the muscles around your shoulder to protect it.
 If a closed reduction doesn’t work, you may need surgery to put it back into place.

-Separated shoulder.
-Usually, the only treatments needed for a separated shoulder are a sling to keep you from moving it, ice packs, and pain relievers.
+Separated Shoulder: Usually, the only treatments needed for a separated shoulder are a sling to keep you from moving it, ice packs, and pain relievers.
 You will also likely need physical therapy, and your doctor will tell you when you can start lifting above your head or heavy weights.
+Surgery for a separated shoulder isn’t common, but you might need it if your separation is severe.

-Shoulder fracture.
-In many cases, a shoulder fracture – a broken shoulder – will heal if you keep your arm in a sling.
+Shoulder Fracture: In many cases, a shoulder fracture – a broken shoulder – will heal if you keep your arm in a sling.
 But sometimes, shoulder fractures need surgery to put the bones back together and repair any other damage.

 If your fracture is severe, your doctor may recommend a joint replacement, also called arthroplasty.

-Rotator cuff tears.
-Rotator cuff tears can only be repaired with surgery, but not all rotator cuffs need to be repaired.
+Rotator Cuff Tears: Rotator cuff tears can only be repaired with surgery, but not all rotator cuffs need to be repaired.
 If your tear is minor, your doctor will likely recommend a sling, nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, or steroid shots.

-Most other injuries.
-The first-line treatment for most other shoulder injuries usually include resting your shoulder, taking NSAIDs, and doing physical therapy.
+Most Other Injuries: The first-line treatment for most other shoulder injuries usually include resting your shoulder, taking NSAIDs, and doing physical therapy.
 Your doctor may recommend a cortisone shot.
 If these don’t work, you may need surgery.

 Home treatments may help you manage many types of shoulder pain, from overuse to arthritis.
 But if the pain gets worse, you lose function of your arm or hand, or you get other symptoms, contact your doctor as soon as possible because you don’t want the injury to worsen.

-Ice.
-Icing the painful area can help reduce inflammation (swelling) and relieve pain.
+Ice: Icing the painful area can help reduce inflammation (swelling) and relieve pain.
 But do not put ice directly on your skin.
 Make sure there is fabric between the ice and skin to prevent damage to the skin.

-Over-the-counter (OTC) pain relievers.
-Medications like nonsteroidal anti-inflammatory drugs (NSAIDs) reduce inflammation and pain.
+Over-the-Counter (OTC) Pain Relievers: Medications like nonsteroidal anti-inflammatory drugs (NSAIDs) reduce inflammation and pain.
 Follow the directions, and if the drugs don’t help relieve the pain, speak with your doctor because you may need higher doses or a different type of pain medicine.

-Immobilization.
-Using a sling to keep your shoulder from moving can help relieve shoulder pain.
+Immobilization: Using a sling to keep your shoulder from moving can help relieve shoulder pain.
 It also helps keep the weight of your arm from pulling on your shoulder.
 But it’s important to not use a sling for too long without your doctor’s advice.
 Keeping your arm immobile for too long can cause other complications, like muscle weakness.

-Exercises/physical therapy.
-Unless you’ve been told not to do exercises that work your shoulder, using your shoulder could help ease the stiffness and pain of some types of shoulder injuries.
+Exercises/Physical Therapy: Unless you’ve been told not to do exercises that work your shoulder, using your shoulder could help ease the stiffness and pain of some types of shoulder injuries.
 Check with your doctor or physical therapist first, though, because, depending on the injury, exercise could make things worse.

 If you have shoulder pain and any other signs of a possible heart attack (chest pain, tightness in your chest, pain radiating to the jaw, sweating, a hard time breathing), call 911 right away.
 This is a life-threatening emergency.